CampaignChain/campaignchain-docs/developer/cookbook/connect_a_new_online_channel.rst

 If you look into the *execute()* method above, you'll see that it begins by retrieving the required message from the CampaignChain database (using the message identifier).
-It then invokes the XingClient created earlier from the service manage and uses the client to authenticate against the XING API.
+It then invokes the XingClient created earlier from the service manager and uses the client to authenticate against the XING API.

 The next step is to use the client's inherited *post()* method to transmit a POST request to the API endpoint https://api.xing.com/v1/users/ID/status_message